filsv/iOSDeviceSupport/README.md

 > defaults write com.apple.dt.Xcode DVTEnableCoreDevice enabled
 > ```
 >
-> Then restart Xcode 14 the iOS 17 device will show up in Xcode like below and you can run and debug the app as usual.
-(You may need to go to Devices and Simulators to pair/trust the device)
+> "Then restart Xcode 14 the iOS 17 device will show up in Xcode like below and you can run and debug the app as usual.
+(You may need to go to Devices and Simulators to pair/trust the device)"
 >
-> I have Xcode 15 beta installed alongside Xcode 14, I'm not sure if that's required or not.
+> "I have Xcode 15 beta installed alongside Xcode 14, I'm not sure if that's required or not."
+>
 > [Based on this](https://forums.developer.apple.com/forums/thread/730947?answerId=758061022#758061022)

 **Most recent releases:**</br>